The Dead (1987 film): Production

+Development

 Weiland Schulz-Keil and Chris Sievernich, the producers of the film, had previously raised the money for John Huston's 1984 film Under the Volcano.
 Screen rights to "The Dead" were purchased from the Joyce estate for $60,000.

+Filming

 Filming began on 19 January 1987.
 Huston originally planned to shoot the film entirely on-location in Dublin and Ardmore Studios.
 However, due to his declining health, the interiors were all shot on a soundstage at the California Institute of the Arts, while a second unit led by Huston's son Danny and director of photography Fred Murphy filmed exterior location footage in Dublin.

 According to Pauline Kael, "Huston directed the movie, at eighty, from a wheelchair, jumping up to look through the camera, with oxygen tubes trailing from his nose to a portable generator; most of the time, he had to watch the actors on a video monitor outside the set and use a microphone to speak to the crew.
 Yet he went into dramatic areas that he'd never gone into before - funny, warm family scenes that might be thought completely out of his range.
 Huston never before blended his actors so intuitively, so musically."

 Huston's health made him uninsurable, so his friend Karel Reisz agreed to sign on as a stand-by director in case he was unable to complete production.

 Anjelica Huston said her father remained a filmmaking virtuoso despite his ill health: "He was so sick, but he could literally do it with his eyes closed.
 He knew when we were going to get a take way long before the camera rolled.
 I mean the timing was so precise that he could tell everything, exactly how it was going to go."
 The pressures of filming and watching her father's health deteriorate had an adverse effect on her own health, and she developed Epstein-Barr syndrome during production.

 Siobhán McKenna was originally cast in the film, but died two months before principal photography began.

 Release

+The Dead premiered at the 44th Venice International Film Festival on September 3, 1987.
+The film premiered in London on December 11, 1987.
+Vestron Pictures released the film theatrically in the United States the following week on December 17, 1987.

+Home media

 The Dead was released on DVD by Lionsgate on November 3, 2009, but the initial pressing was missing nearly ten minutes of footage from early in the film.
 After word of this was posted on various websites, Lionsgate eventually corrected the mistake and released the full-length version.

-The Criterion Collection is set to release the film on 4K UHD and Blu-ray in 2026.
+The Criterion Collection released the film on 4K UHD and Blu-ray on January 20, 2026.

 Reception

+Box office

+The Dead earned $69,074 from six theaters in the United States during its opening weekend.
+The film went on to gross a total of $4,370,078.